eclipse-langium/langium/README.md

 ## How?

 Langium is available as [npm package](https://www.npmjs.com/package/langium).

-Please read the package documentation to get started.
+Please read the [Contribution Guide](./CONTRIBUTING.md) if you want to contribute to Langium.